karanthakakr04/devops-bootcamp-exercises/5 - Cloud & IaaS Basics - DigitalOcean/chapter5-exercises.md

 - [] Task 1: Navigate to the Node.js app directory
 - [] Task 2: Run `npm pack` to package the app into a `.tgz` file
 - [] Task 3: The command will generate a `.tgz` file with the app name and version
-- [] Task 4 :Verify the `.tgz` file was created in the current directory
+- [] Task 4: Verify the `.tgz` file was created in the current directory
 - [] Task 5: Commit the generated artifact:
   - `git add app-name-version.tgz`
   - `git commit -m "Package Node.js app"`